Chorão: Death, tributes and legacy

 Then-Governor of São Paulo Geraldo Alckmin stated he would name a skatepark in the North Zone of the city of São Paulo after Chorão.

 International newspapers and websites such as HuffPost, The Washington Post, The San Diego Union-Tribune, Billboard and Latin Times also commented on Chorão's death, the latter noticeably mistranslating his stage name as "Big Crying".

 On March 29, 2015, a biographical musical about Chorão entitled Dias de Luta, Dias de Glória premiered, written by Well Rianc and directed by siblings Bruno and Luiz Sorrentino.
 Rapper DZ6 starred as Chorão.
-Despite good critical reception, Chorão's brother Ricardo lambasted it as being "disrespectful" and "innacurate".
+Despite good critical reception, Chorão's brother Ricardo lambasted it as being "disrespectful" and "inaccurate".

 A street in the city of Franco da Rocha, São Paulo was named after him in 2017.

 Documentary

 Shortly after Chorão's death, film producers Felipe Elias, Victor Santini Stockler and Roberta Franco launched a crowdfunding campaign on website Catarse to finance a documentary about his story with Charlie Brown Jr. entitled Marginal Alado; it reached R$41,513.00, surpassing its original intended goal of R$35,000.00.
 Directed by Felipe Novaes, the film premiered across festivals in Brazil in 2019, receiving a wide release on movie theaters and streaming services on April 8, 2021.